Deportation in the second Trump administration

-During Donald Trump's second and current tenure as the president of the United States, his administration has pursued a deportation policy generally described by both advocates and detractors as "hardline", (Note: Sources have described Trump's approach to immigration and deportation as "hardline".) "maximalist", and as a "mass deportation" campaign, involving the detention, confinement, and expulsion of hundreds of thousands of immigrants.
-The Trump administration has claimed that around 140,000 people had been deported as of April 2025, though some estimates put the number at roughly half that amount.
-On August 28, 2025, CNN reported that ICE alone has deported nearly 200,000 people in seven months since Trump returned to office.
-By September 23, 2025, the Trump administration claimed that 2 million illegal immigrants had left the country through a combination of over 400,000 deportations and an estimated 1,600,000 self-deportations.
+During Donald Trump's second term as president of the United States, his administration has pursued a deportation policy generally described as "hardline", (Note: Sources that have described Trump's approach to immigration and deportation as "hardline".) "maximalist", and as a "mass deportation" campaign, involving the detention, confinement, and expulsion of hundreds of thousands of immigrants and their family members.
+The Trump administration has claimed that around 140,000 people had been deported as of April 2025, though some estimates put the number at roughly half that.
+On August 28, 2025, CNN reported that U.S. Immigration and Customs Enforcement (ICE) alone had deported nearly 200,000 people in seven months since Trump returned to office.
+By January 2026, the number of people which ICE alone deported rose to roughly 540,000, which is down from the number of people deported under Joe Biden in 2023 and 2024.

-On January 23, 2025, U.S. Immigration and Customs Enforcement (ICE) began to carry out raids on sanctuary cities, with hundreds of immigrants detained and deported.
-The Trump administration reversed the policy of the previous administration and gave ICE permission to raid schools, hospitals and places of worship.
-The use of deportation flights by the U.S. has created pushback from some foreign governments, particularly that of Colombia.
-Fears of ICE raids have negatively impacted agriculture, construction, and the hospitality industry.
-The total population of illegal immigrants in the United States was estimated at 11 million in 2022, with California continuing, from ten years prior, to have the largest population.
-ICE agents conducting raids frequently travel in unmarked vehicles, wear plainclothes and facial coverings, and refuse to identify themselves or present warrants.
-The deportations have been faced with widespread controversy and protests, such as the one in Los Angeles.